Bayesian prediction for physical models with application to the optimization of the synthesis of pharmaceutical products using chemical kinetics

-In a chemical synthesis process to manufacture a pharmaceutical product, an initial set of substances evolve according to chemical reactions, under certain process conditions, into a series of new substances.
+Quality control in industrial processes is increasingly making use of prior scientific knowledge, often encoded in physical models that require numerical approximation.
+Statistical prediction, and subsequent optimization, is key to ensuring the process output meets a specification target.
+However, the numerical expense of approximating the models poses computational challenges to the identification of combinations of the process factors where there is confidence in the quality of the response.
+Recent work in Bayesian computation and statistical approximation (emulation) of expensive computational models is exploited to develop a novel strategy for optimizing the posterior probability of a process meeting specification.
+The ensuing methodology is motivated by, and demonstrated on, a chemical synthesis process to manufacture a pharmaceutical product, within which an initial set of substances evolve according to chemical reactions, under certain process conditions, into a series of new substances.
 One of these substances is a target pharmaceutical product and two are unwanted by-products.
-The aim is to determine the factors (process conditions and amounts of initial substances) that maximise the probability of the amounts of pharmaceutical product and by-products being greater and less than certain levels, respectively.
-The relationship between the factors and amounts of substances of interest is theoretically described by the intractable solution to a system of ordinary differential equations incorporating temperature dependence.
-This relationship is refined using observations from an experiment by the fitting of a statistical model.
-Predictions from this model are used to evaluate the probability of satisfying the constraints and this probability is maximised over the set of factors to provide optimal manufacturing conditions for the pharmaceutical product.
-To accelerate the model-fitting and the evaluation of the probability of satisfying the constraints, the numerical solution to the differential equations is approximated using statistical emulators.
+The aim is to determine the combinations of process conditions and amounts of initial substances that maximize the probability of obtaining sufficient target pharmaceutical product whilst ensuring unwanted by-products do not exceed a given level.
+The relationship between the factors and amounts of substances of interest is theoretically described by the solution to a system of ordinary differential equations incorporating temperature dependence.
+Using data from a small experiment, it is shown how the methodology can approximate the multivariate posterior predictive distribution of the pharmaceutical target and by-products, and therefore identify suitable operating values.
+Materials to replicate the analysis can be found at \url{www.github.com/amo105/chemicalkinetics}.\\[1ex]